cehbrecht/woodpecker/README.md

   Each fix has a stable code (for example `CMIP6D_0001`).

 - **FixPlan**
   A declarative list of fixes (with optional parameters) applied in order.
-  Used to describe how a dataset should be fixed.

-- **FixPlanStore** (optional)
+- **FixPlanStore**
   A lookup layer that returns matching `FixPlan`s for a dataset.
-  Can be backed by JSON files or DuckDB.

 Implementation note:
-- A design-stub placeholder for a future Elasticsearch-backed store is in `woodpecker/stores/elasticsearch_store.py` (not wired into CLI/runtime yet).
+- A design-stub placeholder for a future Elasticsearch-backed store is in `woodpecker/stores/elasticsearch_store.py`.

-### Unified model
+### Plan access model

-There is only one FixPlan schema.

-All plans are accessed through a FixPlanStore:
+All plans are accessed through a `FixPlanStore`.

 - `--store` selects the backend (default: `json`)
 - `--plan` provides the location interpreted by that backend

-For JSON, plan files and plan stores use the same document format:
+- `--plan-id` optionally selects a specific `FixPlan`

+For the default JSON backend, the on-disk format is:

     {
       "plans": [ ... ]
     }

-There is no schema difference between a plan-file entry and a store entry; only how they are accessed differs.

 ## Quickstart